UWNetworksLab/uProxy-networking/src/samples/copypaste-socks-chromeapp/README.md

-By default the signaling messages are unencrypted - if you click `Use cryptography to sign/encrypt exchange?` before you get/give access, then the messages will automatically be encrypted with a randomly generated keypair.
+By default the signaling messages are unencrypted - if you click `Use cryptography to sign/encrypt exchange?` before you get/give access, then the messages will automatically be encrypted and signed with randomly generated keypairs (one for each peer).
 You must then exchange (copy/paste)  the public keys between the users before you exchange the signaling messages.
 The signaling messages should have a PGP Message header before you send them (this will happen automatically a moment after generation if you've opted to use cryptography).

 Note that for testing this does mean an increase from 2 total messages to 4, but in actual use the public key exchange should only happen